-The decentralized organization of a Group like NEURONES has advantages and disadvantages.
+The Group's decentralized organizational structure has both advantages and disadvantages.

-The benefits are obvious: all types of risks (commercial, brand image, legal, real estate, key persons, IT, malicious acts and fraud, etc.) are spread over some fifteen subsidiaries with their own autonomy in all the above-mentioned areas.
+The benefits are obvious: all types of risks (commercial, brand image, legal, real estate, key persons, IT, malicious acts and fraud, etc.) are spread over some fifteen subsidiaries with their own autonomy in all the abovementioned areas.
 The management of threats is the direct responsibility of the company officers of these companies, of which they are shareholders, managers and sometimes founders.
 The shortcoming of such an organization is that it leads to a lower number of control levels than in centralized structures.
-And this in a profession with a high turnover, with therefore a risk on the preservation of knowledge and the continuity of the respect of the processes.
+In a profession that has a high staff turnover, there is therefore a risk concerning the conservation of knowledge and continued compliance with processes.